afragen/edd-sl-updater/readme.txt

 The URI should point to a repository that contains the translations files.
 Refer to [GitHub Updater Translations](https://github.com/afragen/github-updater-translations) as an example.
 It is created using the [Language Pack Maker](https://github.com/afragen/language-pack-maker).
 The repo **must** be a public repo.

-You will need to add three key/value pairs to your EDD SL Add-on config array similar to the following,
+You will need to add two key/value pairs to your EDD SL Add-on config array similar to the following,

-	'type'      => '(plugin|theme)',
 	'git'       => 'github',
 	'languages' => 'https://github.com/<USER>/my-language-pack',